Higher chromatic Thom spectra via unstable homotopy theory: Introduction

 \subsection{Acknowledgements}

-The genesis of this project took place in conversations with Jeremy Hahn, who has been a great friend and mentor, and a fabulous resource; I'm glad to be able to acknowledge our numerous discussions, as well as his comments on a draft of this paper.
+The genesis of this project took place in conversations with Jeremy Hahn, who has been a great friend and mentor, and a fabulous resource; I'm glad to be able to acknowledge our numerous discussions, as well as his comments on a draft of this article.
 I'm extremely grateful to Mark Behrens and Peter May for working with me over the summer of 2019 and for being fantastic advisors, as well as for arranging my stay at UChicago, where part of this work was done.
 I'd also like to thank Haynes Miller for patiently answering my numerous (often silly) questions over the past few years.
-Conversations related to the topic of this project also took place at MIT and Boulder, and I'd like to thank Araminta Gwynne, Robert Burklund, Hood Chatham, Peter Haine, Mike Hopkins, Tyler Lawson, Andrew Senger, Neil Strickland, and Dylan Wilson for clarifying discussions.
+Conversations related to the topic of this project also took place at MIT and Boulder, and I'd like to thank Araminta Gwynne, Robert Burklund, Hood Chatham, Peter Haine, Mike Hopkins, Tyler Lawson, Kiran Luecke, Andrew Senger, Neil Strickland, and Dylan Wilson for clarifying discussions.
 Although I never got the chance to meet Mark Mahowald, my intellectual debt to him is hopefully evident (simply \texttt{Ctrl+F} his name in this document!).
+I would like to the anonymous referee for several comments which greatly improved this article.
 Finally, I'm glad I had the opportunity to meet other math nerds at the UChicago REU; I'm in particular calling out Ada, Anshul, Eleanor, and Wyatt --- thanks for making my summer enjoyable.

+Part of this work was done when the author was supported by the PD Soros Fellowship.